torrejonv/teranode/docs/architecture/architecture.md

 At a high level, the UBSV node performs the following functions:

 1. **Transaction Submission**: Transactions are submitted to the network via the Submission Service.
-When a node receives a transaction, it immediately broadcast them to all other nodes in the network.
+UBSV nodes are subscribed to a IPv6 or alternative broadcast service, and transactions are expected to be received by all nodes.

 2. **Transaction Validation**: Transactions are validated by the TX Validation Service.
 This service checks each received transaction against the network's rules, ensuring they are correctly formed and that their inputs are valid and unspent (verified by the UTXO Lookup Service).Once validated, the status of transactions are updated in the TX Status Store, indicating they have not been included in a block yet and are eligible for inclusion.